 While the Town of Hingham will do its best to accommodate your request, certain accommodations require the hiring of outside contractors who may not be available if requested immediately before the start of the program, service, activity and/or meeting.

-The Town of Hingham has created the "Special Needs Information Form" as a method to enable first responders who are called into assist an individual with special needs.
-The information on the form will be kept confidential and will only be accessed if a call to 911 is generated by a telephone number associated with the person listed on the form with a disability.
-Should you have any questions please feel free to email Officer Murphy.
+The two-sided form combines the Massachusetts 911 Disability Indicator form with the Town of Hingham Exceptional Needs form.
+The information on both sides will remain confidential and will only be accessed if a call to 911 is generated by a telephone number associated with the person listed on the form with a disability.
+Should you have any questions please feel free to email ExceptionalRegistry@HPD.org.